c-razo/Cloud-Freedom/docs/introduction.md

-# Cloud Freedom: Build Your Private Cloud Storage
+# Introduction: Build Your Private Cloud Storage

 Tired of paying for expensive cloud storage that doesn’t truly belong to you?
 What if you could take full control of your data, eliminate monthly fees, and build a secure, private cloud tailored to your needs?
 That’s exactly what Cloud Freedom empowers you to do.

 ---

-### Why Choose Private Cloud Storage?
+## Why Choose Private Cloud Storage?

 - **Save Money**: Say goodbye to endless subscription fees from major providers.
 - **Full Control**: Keep your data private—no prying eyes, no third-party access.